timothydmorton/koi-fpp/README.md

 Reproducing results
 ----------

-You can run your own `vespa` KOI calculations using all of the same data and constraints that I used for this work.
-To do this, first obtain these datasets:
+You can run your own FPP calculations using all of the same data and constraints that I used for this work.
+If you wish to do this, first test out the calculation for the KOI for which I provide example data in this repository (KOI-7016.01/Kepler-452b).

-* [TRILEGAL starfield simulations](https://zenodo.org/deposit/108768/).
-Define a `KOI_FPPDIR` environment variable, and unpack this `starfield` directory within that.
-* [Kepler photometry]().
-This is in two separate tarballs (Zenodo max file size is 2Gb), so unpack them both and combine their contents (all the koi*.n sub-directories) into a single directory.
-Define a `JROWE_DIR` environment variable referring to this location.
+To do this, first define a `KOI_FPPDIR` environment variable to point to the `example_data` directory in this repository, and a `JROWE_DIR` environment variable to point to `example_data/photometry`.

 Then, set up the python environment using the `environment.yml` file in the top level of this repository, as follows.
 [If you do not have `conda` available, install [miniconda](http://conda.pydata.org/docs/install/quick.html) first.]